 It Takes Two to Tango: ensuring that compost and recycle bins are used to their fullest potential

-Presented by a team of students from Carelton College, Jackson Vanfleet Brown ’15, Audrey Lothspeich ’17, Andrew Woosnam ’18: How can you identify what specific aspects of your composting or recycling system are confusing?
+Presented by Jackson Vanfleet Brown (Carleton College), Audrey Lothspeich (Carleton College), Andrew Woosnam (Carleton College): How can you identify what specific aspects of your composting or recycling system are confusing?
 How do size, shape, color, and location of waste receptacles influence the way we interact with them?
 Using blueprints and quantitative data from Carleton College, we will sketch out the ideal waste bins and discuss how to implement them in a way that solves some of the most common problems facing this kind of a system.

 Developing Zero Waste Event Programs

-Presented by Kate Blyth and Jen Jones: Events are a vital and regular occurrence on college campuses yet contribute to a significant portion of the institution’s waste profile.
+Presented by Kate Blyth (Ohio University) and Jen Jones (College of Charleston): Events are a vital and regular occurrence on college campuses yet contribute to a significant portion of the institution’s waste profile.
 Our workshop will review how we have established infrastructure and programing to support Zero Waste events at Ohio University and the College of Charleston and will review how to establish it on your campus.
 Ample time will be provided to ask questions and troubleshoot existing problems.

 How to End Campus Food Waste and Community Hunger

-Presented by Samantha Cottone (University of New England): The workshop will start with the presenters giving a brief background on the issues of food waste and hunger in America and explain FRN’s mission.
+Presented by Samantha Cottone (University of New England) and Levi Saavedra (UNC at Greensboro): The workshop will start with the presenters giving a brief background on the issues of food waste and hunger in America and explain FRN’s mission.
 The students will then walk the participants through the steps to setting up an FRN chapter and tell them a bit about their experiences in setting up and running a chapter.
 They would then do a breakout session where participants talked about their experiences with food waste on their campuses and brain stormed ways to combat it, while the presenters talked with different groups and gave feedback, culminating in a group conversation about what each breakout group had come up with.